hapax/hapax.github.io/assets/simple-physics.md

 (c) Combining (a) and (b), deduce that the number of hearbeats is roughly constant, independent of organism size!
-Since the average human heart rate is $60-100$ bpm, estimate how many tocks of the ticker are allotted to each creature.
+Since a normal human heart rate is around $60$ bpm, estimate how many tocks of the ticker are allotted to each creature on earth.

+**Exercise 16 (walking speed revisited).** Above, we predicted a
+$\mathcal{L}^{1/2}$ scaling for walking speed with organism size.
+Here, we're going to instead consider how human walking speed scales with *city size*.
+The analysis treats the city as a fractal for distributing people!

 ---